MelodyOfAdalyn/MelodyOfAdalyn.github.io/index.md

 # Login.class After Enhancements
--Firebase was included to maintain and secure user input -User can now log in or out at any time while their information is being stored in firebase -Buttons (such as sign up and forgot password are also reachable within the code)
+- Firebase was included to maintain and secure user input
+- User can now log in or out at any time while their information is being stored in firebase
+- Buttons (such as sign up and forgot password are also reachable within the code)

 <p align="center">
   <img width="460" height="700" src="loginpage.png">